sagnik6969/obsidian/Programming notes/Leraval/Blade template.md

  <h1>{{ $name }} Jana</h1>
 ```

-1. n the blade file the vsriable name will be replaced by 'Sagnik'
+1. In the blade file the variable 'name' will be replaced by 'Sagnik'
-2. Interpolation syntex is similar to vue
+2. Interpolation syntax is similar to vue
+3. You can pass html tags inside the variables
 #### Isset
 ```
 <body>